 In addition, the following seven nonprofits each received $10,000 to support the general operation of their organization:

 As part of its philanthropic commitments, last year the BECU Foundation also awarded up to $865,000 to nine local organizations dedicated to environmental sustainability through its Green Equity Initiative.

 The BECU Foundation is an independent nonprofit corporation that is provided with financial and other support from BECU.

-BECU is federally insured by NCUA.
-With more than 1.3 million members and $30.2 billion in assets, BECU is the largest not-for-profit credit union in Washington and one of the top four financial cooperatives in the country.
+With more than 1.4 million members and $28.8 billion in assets, BECU is the largest not-for-profit credit union in Washington and one of the top four financial cooperatives in the country.
 As a member-owned credit union, BECU is focused on helping increase the financial well-being of its members and communities through great rates, few fees, community partnerships and financial education.
-The credit union currently operates more than 50 locations in Washington and two financial centers in South Carolina.
+The credit union currently operates 60 financial centers, including two in South Carolina.
 For more information, visit www.becu.org.